Back to Blog

 Frequently Asked Questions

 What time does Public Service Broadcasting typically take the stage?
-Doors usually open around 19:00.
-If there is a supporting act, they typically start around 19:30-20:00, playing for approximately 30-45 minutes.
-Public Service Broadcasting would then be expected to take the stage between 21:00 and 21:30, with the show concluding around 23:00.
+Doors usually open around 7:00 PM.
+If there's a supporting act, they might start around 7:30 PM and play for 30-45 minutes.
+Public Service Broadcasting typically takes the stage between 8:30 PM and 9:00 PM, with their set usually concluding around 10:30 PM to 11:00 PM, depending on the show's length and any encores.

 How early should I arrive?
-For a major artist like Public Service Broadcasting at a venue like Alexandra Palace, arriving at least 1.5 to 2 hours before the advertised door time is recommended.
-This allows for travel, security checks, and ample time to secure a good spot on the floor or explore the venue without feeling rushed.
+For a popular act like Public Service Broadcasting at a venue like Alexandra Palace, arriving at least 1.5 to 2 hours before the advertised doors opening time is recommended to allow for queues, security checks, and to find good vantage points, especially for standing areas.

 Top Tips for Public Service Broadcasting at Alexandra Palace